 No one expected Misterl to be happy when he returned from Europe and many feared the inevitable explosion.
 For a man of Earl’s ego and temperament, a rebellion of such magnitude was unimaginable.
 As it happened, Earl was so staggered that he wandered around the studios for days, almost speechless.
 Earl ordinarily didn’t hesitate to fire anyone for any reason, but this time it would have meant a purge of his entire senior staff, including Mitchell, by all accounts his favorite son and heir apparent.
 Moreover, Harlow Curtice, Earl’s chief patron since the retirement of Sloan earlier in the year, had already sided with the mutineers, leaving Earl outmaneuvered.
 Faced with little alternative, Earl finally threw his support behind the new direction.

-In an interview with author Edson Armi years later, Mitchell insisted that he never defied Earl and gave Earl full credit for the new aesthetic, noting that his old mentor always understood when it was time to give up a theme or idea that was no longer working.
+In later interviews, Mitchell insisted that he never defied Earl and gave Earl full credit for the new aesthetic, noting that his old mentor always understood when it was time to give up a theme or idea that was no longer working.
 Nonetheless, the whole affair seems to have been a rude awakening for Misterl, probably compounded by the dismal performance of the 1958 models a year later.
 The overdecorated ’58s arrived at the worst possible time, just as the U.S. economy was sinking into recession.
 As American buyers fled from ostentatious full-size models to compact economy cars, Buick and Pontiac suffered particularly nasty declines in overall volume.
 It was a pointed reminder that Earl’s day was almost over.